Migreeni ja geenit – periytyvyyden uusin tutkimus paljastaa kiinnostavia eroja

 Migraine and genes – the latest study on heredity reveals interesting differences

-Interestingly, “typical aura without headache” did not differ from genetically healthy controls, suggesting that asymptomatic aura is a distinct phenomenon within migraine.
+Interestingly, "typical aura without headache" did not differ genetically from healthy controls, suggesting that asymptomatic aura is a distinct phenomenon within migraine.

 Conclusions

-Markku Nissilä, neurology specialist
+Markku Nissilä, specialist in neurology

 Frequently asked questions

-Why do migraines run in certain families?
+Why does migraine occur in certain families?

 Is there a "migraine gene"?